 How To Get Motivated When You Really Don't Want To Work

-Are you feeling worn out from end of financial year?
+Are you feeling worn out this month?
 Or feeling the tug of a Netflix binge?
-If you're struggling to get motivated to work when you really don't feel like it, I get it.
-And here's how to try and overcome it.
+If you're struggling to get motivated to work when you really don't feel like it, here's how to get your mojo back...

 1. Reward yourself